BounceBit-Labs/node/docs/Become a Validator.md

 Feel free to contact us and provide your validator's address.
 We'll send `1 BB` token to your validator's address.
 Additionally, you can claim BB tokens via  Bouncebit Testnet network  on [BounceBit Discord Server](https://discord.com/invite/bouncebit).

-## Submit staking to become a validator.
+## Submit staking to become a validator

 Here is an example of creating a validator on Bouncebit Testnet.